niess/docurium/README.md

 + Generalised referencing and hyperlinks.
 + A modifed style sheet for examples and hyperlinks to types and callbacks as well.
 + The possibility to generate the docs in a subfolder instead of at the root of the project, for integration in another website.
++ An optional favicon for the docs pages and examples sub pages.
+Define {.., "favicon" : "path", ...} in api.docurium to enable.
++ An optional clickable logo image for the main doc page.
+Define {.., "logo" : ["src", "href"], ...} in api.docurium to enable.

 You can check how the modified template looks over [here](http://niess.github.io/pumas).